xXStormXx2000/GraphingCalculator/README.md

 ## How graphing works

+`compileProgram` does all the expensive work once: it substitutes stored variables, simplifies, optionally clears denominators, and compiles the equation to a `Program` — the engine's neutral stack-machine bytecode, plus its stack size and dimension count.
+That `Program` is the single source from which any concrete target is walked, so adding a backend never touches the engine.

+`compilePlot` and `compileGLSL` are thin wrappers over that output.
-`compilePlot` does all the expensive work once: it substitutes stored variables, simplifies, optionally clears denominators, and compiles the equation to bytecode, returning a `PlotFunctor` — an immutable, thread-safe object that evaluates `lhs - rhs` of the equation at a given point.
-The renderer samples the functor across a grid and draws a cell wherever the sign changes between any pair of its corner samples, treating NaN as "no crossing".
+`compilePlot` walks the `Program` into an in-process `PlotFunctor` — an immutable, thread-safe object that evaluates `lhs - rhs` of the equation at a given point; the renderer samples the functor across a grid and draws a cell wherever the sign changes between any pair of its corner samples, treating NaN as "no crossing". `compileGLSL` walks the same `Program` into a GLSL string ready to splice into a fragment shader, for evaluating the level set per-pixel on the GPU instead of sampling a functor on the CPU.
+A consumer wanting some other target walks the `Program` itself the same way.

+All three take the same `PlotRequest` and report user-input errors — undefined equation, a free variable that isn't an axis, a non-equation — identically, as a `Diagnostic` at build time rather than at sample time.

+`compileGLSL` takes the axis accessors to substitute for each axis slot (e.g. `{"p.x", "p.y"}`, in `PlotRequest.axisNames` order) and returns a bare, fully-parenthesized expression such as `((p.y)-pow(p.x,2.0))` — not a complete shader, since the version directive, uniforms, and how the result is used are the consumer's rendering decisions.
+Numeric literals are always emitted in float syntax (`2.0`, never `2`).
+Supplying the wrong number of axis identifiers is a programming error, not user input, so it throws `std::invalid_argument` rather than returning a diagnostic.

 By default the functor evaluates the raw `lhs - rhs`, which is the true level set but goes to ±infinity or NaN at poles (`y = 1/x` is non-finite